Uncategorized

 Someone you know or may have seen may be struggling with addiction.
 Help is always available.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) offers free, confidential, and 24/7 support in both English and Spanish at 1-800-662-HELP (4357).

-For more information on HMA overdose prevention services, visit HMA’s Behavioral Health page.
+For more information on HMA overdose prevention services, visit HMA’s Behavioral Health page or contact our experts below.